-Your email address is used for account recovery, and if needed by MDN administrators to contact you about your account or your activity on the site.
+Your email address is used for account recovery.
+MDN administrators may need use your email address to contact you about your account or your activity on the site.

-- At the top of every page on MDN you'll find a button labeled "Sign in with".
-Point your mouse at this (or tap on it, if you're on a mobile device) to display a list of the authentication services we support for signing into MDN.
+- At the top of every page on MDN you'll find a button labeled Sign in.
+Click or tap the button to display a list of the authentication services for signing in to MDN.

-- Once the authentication service returns you to MDN, you'll be prompted by MDN to enter a username and email address.
+- Once the authentication service returns you to MDN, you'll be prompted to enter a username and email address.
 Your username will be displayed publicly to credit you for the work you've done.
 Do not use your email address as your username.

-- Click the "Create my MDN profile" button.
+- Click Create my MDN profile.

 - If the email address you specified in step 4 isn't the same one you use with the authentication service, please check your email and click the link in the confirmation email we send you.

 That's all!
 You have an MDN account.
 You can immediately edit pages!